BojanFaletic/streamSerialization/README.md

 ### StreamSerialization

 This is a simple library for serializing byte streams to lines.
 It is useful for reading lines from a stream, such as a serial data stream.

+It is designed to be used in embedded systems, where efficiency is important.

+Communication is zero-copy, meaning that no data is copied, only pointers are used.

+Main features:
+* Zero copy (no copying of data, only pointers are used)
+* Written in C
+* No dynamic memory allocation
+* No dependencies

 #### Example